 Makes a specific warning into a fatal error.
 The warning will be enabled if it hasn't been enabled yet.
+Can be reversed with -Wwarn=<wflag>.

--Werror=compat has the same effect as -Werror=... for each warning flag in the -Wcompat (page 75) option group.
+-Werror=compat has the same effect as -Werror=... for each warning flag in the -Wcompat (page 80) option group.